exporl/apex/documentation/examples/index.md

     -   defines a group of screen elements, namely those (four figures) that are displayed on the screen.
 The ID is defined before.

-    -   As many elements can be defined in a screen, Apex3 has no way to know which element contains the subject’s response.
+    -   As many elements can be defined in a screen, APEX 4 has no way to know which element contains the subject’s response.
 If, for example, a text box is shown and 2 buttons, it is unclear which is to be used to determine whether the answer is correct or not.